IT security tips for students

 Top Tip: Don’t use the same password on multiple accounts because if one of them gets compromised all your accounts are vulnerable.

 2. Create Complex Passwords

 Make sure the passwords you create are complex (at least 8 characters, more is better) and never share them with anyone.
 You must change your password from the default one assigned to you as the default password can be cracked by the average desktop PC is only 15 hours.
 For more information about your student password: Student Username and Password: What is my username or password?

-Top Tip: Try and make your password something easy to remember but difficult to guess, include upper and lower case letters as well as numbers and never tell anyone your password.
+Top Tip: Make your password something difficult to guess, include upper and lower case letters as well as numbers and never tell anyone your password.